Clemeit/DDO-Audit-Discord-Bot/readme.md

 Try `!groups servername [level|level-range|leader_name]` (e.g. `!groups thelanis` or `!groups thelanis 15-19` or `!groups thelanis clemeit`)

 Result: A list of all public groups currently posted on the specified server and, if provided, matching the filter.
+The response will be deleted automatically after 5 minutes.
+You may append "save" to the end of the message to stop the message from being deleted (e.g. `!groups thelanis save`).

 Notes on the filter parameter: